 Practicing yoga helps balance the mind, body and soul.
 The natural movements encourage the body to strengthen and heal by focusing on the present moment in a judgement free environment.
 I’m honored to have the chance to share this enlightenment with others.

-I completed my first teacher training with Amazing Yoga of Pittsburgh focusing on Power Vinyasa.
-I am currently working toward my 200 hour certification through The Yoga Collective.
+I completed my first teacher training with Amazing Yoga of Pittsburgh focusing on Power Vinyasa and received my RTY200 through The Yoga Collective.

 My mat is my refuge.
 A place to regain a better perspective.
 When I’m not focused on my mat I am working full time and enjoy spending time with my husband, 4 grown children and 2 dogs!